giacomo-santoni/SC-project/README.md

 # 2. DATASET
 # 2.1 Simulated Data
 The data used in this code are simulated since the experiment is still being built.
-They are in \textit{.drdf} format, created by the researchers of the DUNE group.
-Data are stored in the "response.drdf" file.
+They are in **.drdf** format, created by the researchers of the DUNE group.
+Data are stored in the _"response.drdf"_ file.
 They are organized as a list, where each element is composed of 2 objects: the number of the event and a dictionary.
 The dictionary gives us information on the photons arrived on the camera: the keys are the names of the cameras and the values are matrices where each element represents the number of photons arrived in a pixel.
 This file contains 1000 events (i.e. charged particle interaction in the detector with photon production), the cameras are 54 and they have 31x31 pixels.
+The code for the import of these data is in _"import_drdf.py"_ file.
 Below two typical images of the file are reported: the right one is a normal camera and the left one is a blinded camera.
+The functions for the plotting can be found in the _"functions.py"_ file.

 ![ev_0_cam_1](https://github.com/giacomo-santoni/SC-project/assets/133137485/25a9b943-60e5-4cca-9ec6-d2557ce180a6)                                                                  ![blindcam](https://github.com/giacomo-santoni/SC-project/assets/133137485/eab6400d-084f-4fa2-915d-9771940680f2)

 # 2.2 True Data
-Together with the simulated file "response.drdf", there is a file "sensors.root" with the "truth" of data, that will represent the labels for CNN training.
+Together with the simulated file _"response.drdf"_, there is the file _"sensors.root"_ with the "truth" of data, that will represent the labels for CNN training.
+It is a **ROOT** file: each camera is a ROOT Tree, and each Tree has some variables, organized in TLeaves.
+The variable of our interest is only _innerPhotons_, which tells us how many photons are produced between the mask and the camera.